meergo/analytics-kotlin/README.md

   * either using Android Gradle plugin 4.0.0 or higher
   * or requiring a minimum API level of 26.
   * or upgrade the SDK version to latest

-## Contributing

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

-## Integrating with Segment

-Interested in integrating your service with us?
-Check out our [Partners page](https://segment.com/partners/) for more details.

-## Code of Conduct

-Before contributing, please also see our [code of conduct](CODE_OF_CONDUCT.md).

 ## License
 ```